markdumay/dbm/README.md

 | `-d`   | `--detached` | Run in detached mode |
 | `-t`   | `--terminal` | Run in detached mode and start terminal (if supported by image) |

 Lastly, adding the name of one or more services restricts the operation to the specified services only.
-If omitted, *dbm* processes all services defined by the Docker Compose configuration.
+If omitted, **DBM** processes all services defined by the Docker Compose configuration.

 ### Configuration
-*dbm* supports several advanced settings through a `dbm.ini` file.
+**DBM** supports several advanced settings through a `dbm.ini` file.
 An example `sample.ini` is available in the git [repository][repository].
+The configuration files accepts [custom variables][wiki_vars] too, see the Wiki for more details.
+The Wiki also explains how to [define dependencies][wiki_dependencies] with version tracking.

 | Variable              | Required | Example                   | Description |
 |-----------------------|----------|---------------------------|-------------|